Article in Companies, General, Startup, Tech Industry, Interview categories.

 Picture a Folgers commercial - the gurgle of a coffee maker, morning sun streaming into the kitchen.
 A great way for a coffee online shop to showcase their best coffee products.
 A woman descends, wrapped in a plush bathrobe, and pours a steamy cup of coffee.
 She closes her eyes, breathes in the aroma, sips, and smiles as if she and her coffee cup share an intimate secret.

 This is “the best part of waking up,” and it sure seems swell.
 But how many people do you know who are that enraptured with their canned coffee?
 Make it a cup of Dogwood Kenya Natural Process, and the scenario seems more plausible.
 You definitely know a good cup of coffee when you smell it, and there’s nothing better.
+It is a comforting ritual of starting a day with a cup of coffee.
+But sometimes caffeine is not for everyone, so decaf coffee was invented.
+It is the same flavors and aroma with less amount of caffeine.
+So check on the CookingPlanIt for list of recommended decaffeinated coffee on this link https://cookingplanit.com/best-instant-decaf-coffee.
 When your senses lead you to the source, it should taste exactly as good as it smells.
 This, however, is an experience that is rare in the lives of the average coffee drinker.
 Too rare, if you ask Craft Coffee.

 “We started out with the genuine belief that people’s coffee experience can be better,” said marketing director Patti Maciesz.
 Craft Coffee is a subscription based service that aims to spread coffee connoisseurship to the general public.
 The company curates three coffee selections each month that are hand labeled, bagged, boxed, and shipped directly to your door.